Jinkii/FoldersWatcher/README.md

 # FoldersWatcher
-Windows Service Console App to monitor crud operations in one or multiple directories in Windows.
+Windows Service Console App that monitors CRUD operations of files in one or multiple directories in Windows and writes the changes on a Log.txt file.

+e.g.
+User wants to monitor the folder C:\Users\Downloads, so he inputs the folder in the App.config of FoldersWatcher then when starting the service every time a new event happens inside the Downloads folder it will be registered in the Log.txt file in the application's logs folder.
+(Depends if you're launching from Debug folder or if you published it)

 # How to use
 - Publish the application